chaiabillan/chaia-billan-capstone-client/README.md

 Does your project include any login or user profile functionality?
 If so, describe how authentication/authorization will be implemented.

-This would be implemented after the project deadline.
+This will be implemented after the project deadline.
     - the user would be able to login in order to
         - post and delete their own comments and replies
         - like comments and replies (once)